 The three-year program is progressive—students begin with a course of self-discovery, explore technical craftsmanship in the second year, and finish by writing, directing, and acting in full productions, as well as developing a business plan for the transition from student to professional artist.

-The actor is encouraged to stretch the fabric of his/her talent through a combination of disciplines—including the rigor of the Alexander Technique, an exacting voice and speech curriculum that universally coordinates several systems of training, as well as the acting techniques of Stanislavski.
-The playwright, through one-act festivals and main stage productions, is trained within the context of real world conditions that augment and enhance his/her individuality.
-The director is encouraged to learn what the word "story" means and how to express, conceive, and create visionary theater also through mainstage and one-act productions.
+The actor is encouraged to stretch the fabric of his/her talent through a combination of disciplines—including the Alexander Technique, an exacting voice and speech curriculum that coordinates several systems of training, and the acting techniques of Stanislavski.
+Through one-act festivals and main stage productions, the playwright is trained within the context of real-world conditions that augment and enhance his/her individuality.
+The director is encouraged to learn what the word "story" means and how to express, conceive, and create visionary theater through mainstage and one-act productions.